ParkhomenkoDV/thermodynamics/README.md

 # thermodynamics

-it is a lib with physics functions
+It is a lib with physics functions